drubin/jk/docs/rfc/0000-import-from-images.md

 There are a few ways to arrange this:

  - vendor the libraries (i.e., add them all to the git repo)
- - arrange for NPM to be present in the Flux container, and run it before running the script
+ - bake NPM into the Flux container, and run it before running the script
+ - copy files from an initContainer into a volume in the module search path
+ - create a custom image that includes all of fluxd, jk, and the libraries
- - no doubt variations on the above
+ - ... and no doubt, more variations on the above

-But what is _not_ possible is to copy the files over from an initContainer, or similar, because there's nowhere to put them that module resolution will find them.
-Hence: let `jk` be given a module search path.

-Going a step further, it would be convenient to package modules in container images for distribution, using the same machinery as already use in place for containers.
+All require some work outside of the code and invocation of `jk` itself, and none are elegant or convenient.

+The RFC proposes a way to make fetching dependencies convenient, without sacrificing repeatability.

 _Explain here the motivation for the change -- what problem are people facing that is difficult to solve with `jk` as it is?_

 ## Design

-### Module search path

 ### User interface